Variable ADAF disk as the origin of Changing-Look AGN: PS/GPS and CSS radio sources

+As discussed earlier, for large $\eta$, PS/CSS sources are not expected to exhibit broad emission lines.
+Nevertheless, if the jets produce strong UV/X-ray radiation, broad emission lines may still be observed, as seen in the radio-loud AGN 3C~390.3.
+Among GPS sources, Mrk~668 provides an example showing a broad H$\alpha$ emission line \citep{Eracleous1994}.

-The peaked-spectrum (PS, some of it called gigahertz-peaked spectrum) and compact steep-spectrum (CSS) sources may also be related to the size of the ADAF.
-Two excellent review papers exist in this research field~\citep{Odea1998,Odea2021}.
-The detection of interactions between the radio source and the emission-line gas, the presence of dust in the emission-line regions, and the existence of significant gas columns toward the nuclei in these sources~\citep{Odea1998} are all consistent with the small or intermediate ADAF disk scenario discussed earlier.
+Overall, PS and CSS radio sources are associated with an ADAF disk, with typical $\eta$ values likely in the range of 0.6–0.8.
+The observed interactions between the radio source and the emission-line gas, the presence of dust in the emission-line regions, and the evidence of significant gas columns toward the nuclei in these sources \citep{Odea1998} are all consistent with an intermediate-to-large ADAF disk scenario.